oddjobz/pymamba/README-ORM.md

 a bit fiddly, and it you're used to something like SQLAlchemy, the standard interface may seem a little *raw*.

-To this end there we have a built-in mechanism for overlaying some structure onto our raw tables to give things a bit of an *Alchemy* feel.
+To this end we have a built-in mechanism for overlaying some structure onto our raw tables to give things a bit of an *Alchemy* feel.
 If you're not used to ORM's then this might look a bit like *magic*, but for *SQLAlchemy* users, you should feel right at home and hopefully wondering why *SQLAlchemy* isn't this easy ... ;-)